 Invite children to free Stick Man!
 I told my boys to be careful when trying to unfreeze him so he stays in one piece.
 It took us about an hour to free him!

-My boys started with the fine motor tools.
+They started with the fine motor tools.
 They squeezed warm water on him and made some good progress!

 Then they moved on to the paintbrushes.
 This was a great way to gently free his arms.